Ginger Water- A Boon Or A Bane For Your Body

 5. Regulates blood sugar levels

 Ginger root is rich in zinc that plays a significant role in insulin secretion in the body.
-It works like aspirin and a mild stimulant that helps in thinning of the blood.
+It works like aspirin and is a mild stimulant that helps in thinning the blood.
 Ginger water can lower the blood sugar level and help manage diabetes 2.
 Ginger supplements lower the levels of FBS, HbAIC, Apo B/Apo A-1, and MDA.
 Additionally, it can decrease the level of Apo A-1 in type 2 diabetes.

 6. Ginger water and weight loss

-Blood sugar level can be controlled by having ginger water before meals, which has a relation with weight loss.
+Blood sugar levels can be controlled by having ginger water before meals, which has a relation with weight loss.
 Even though there aren’t enough studies to prove the link of ginger water with weight loss, but this ayurvedic concoction may still improve the fat absorbing ability of the body, and hence may prove to be helpful in weight and inch loss.